elastio/assessment/README.md

 upload: ./elastio1676898821.tar.gz to s3://elastio-assesment-1676898821/elastio1676898821.tar.gz
 ```

 Please download the archive and send it to us.

+Note: Archive will also appear in the directory where script is locates for your convenience.

 **Permissions required to run the script:**
 - ec2:DescribeRegions